E‑mail (short for electronic mail) is a fast and convenient way to communicate with others. You can use e‑mail to:

 In the large blank area, type your message.

 Think before you send.
 Writing and sending an e‑mail message is fast and easy—sometimes too easy.
 Make sure you've thought out your message first, and avoid writing when you're angry.
-Once you send the message, you can't get it back.

 Use a clear and concise subject line.
 Summarize the contents of the message in a few words.
 People who receive a large amount of e‑mail can use the subject to prioritize the message.

 Keep messages short.
 Although an e‑mail message can be of any length, e‑mail is designed for quick communication.
 Many people don't have the time or patience to read more than a few paragraphs.

 Avoid using ALL CAPITAL LETTERS.
 Many people perceive sentences written in all uppercase letters as yelling and might find it annoying or offensive.

 Be careful with sensitive or confidential information.
 Any recipient can forward your message to others—either intentionally or accidentally.